treoa/cis-internships-21/README.md

 [Yandex](https://yandex.ru/yaintern) | St. Petersburg, Moscow | Internship period begins usually in spring

 ### Additional
-Also you can find some summer job opportunities in startups through [Andel Co](https://angel.co/jobs?ref=onboarding)
+Also you can find some summer job opportunities in startups through [Angel Co](https://angel.co/jobs?ref=onboarding)

 P.S.
 If the link goes nowhere - for now it is inaccessible.
 Or if you have a working link - ![pull request](https://img.shields.io/github/issues-pr/treoa/cis-internships-21) or add through [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSfcYomo5gxyfMm_SApqMJcC6IFAvtELWsl_HKGT-WIoDNsZaQ/viewform?usp=sf_link)